wp-plugins/wp-forecast/readme.txt

 		    translations
 2008-10-04 v1.9	    surpress fsockopen warning messages in case of connection
-	   	    problems and output the error as html comment

-2008-11-02 v2.0	    added finish translation (thanks to Jaska), fixed a problem
-	   	    with overloaded textdomains (translations), since wordpress
+	   	    problems and output the error as html comment 2008-11-02 v2.0	    added finish translation (thanks to Jaska), fixed a problem with overloaded textdomains (translations), since wordpress
 		    does not a sanity check if a loaded domain is reloaded, we have to do it
+2008-11-09 v2.1	    added language support for spanish (thanks to Castmir) and
+	   	    polish (thanks to Lukasz), fixed minor css bug